 “Windows have really come a long way.
 Whereas you used to feel all the heat from the sunlight coming through a window, they now have windows with coated glass that reflects the heat back out and reduces the amount of heat building up inside the house,” said Hughes.

 You can also make similar upgrades to your doors to help cut down on drafts and maintain ideal temperatures.

 “It used to be all doors were wood, which is not a very efficient material.
 Old doors would lose a lot of heat,” Hughes explained.
 “Newer doors, some of which are made of metal or fiberglass that looks like wood, have insulation inside that almost makes them like a cooler you would take to the beach.
 It cuts down on radiant heat quite a lot.”

 You’ve probably already seen those new toilets with two buttons for different flush strengths at various public places, such as shopping malls and universities.
 But did you know those dual-flush toilets are also available for private homes?
 They’re the newest offering in water-efficient plumbing.

 “Toilets are a major fixture that uses water.
 Prior to 1990, most toilets were manufactured to use 3.5 gallons per flush.
 Then, they converted to 1.6-gallon flushes.
 A couple of years ago, they came out with new dual-flush toilets that give you the option for 1.1-gallon flush,” said Stigner.

 Dual-flush toilets conserve water and ultimately help you avoid flushing your hard-earned money down the drain.

 There’s no universal solution to improving the efficiency of a home.
-Explore which options make the most sense for you at this time, then make the right investments to yield years of savings down the road.
+Investigate which options make the most sense for you at this time, then make the smart investments to yield years of savings down the road.